 (Formerly ENG 101, College Writing)

 Practice in writing for college: delivering research material, creating sound argument, expressing the relationship of self to surrounding.
 Focus on complex sentences and rewriting.
 Minimum of six essays.
 Readings included.
-Placement according to test scores or grade of "C-" or better in ENG063 (Formerly ENG 100).

 This is an "L" course.